Volunteer Opportunities

 EDUCAUSE Working Groups are a great way to work closely with peers from a variety of institutions to address challenges and help the higher education community prepare for the future.
 As a group, you can define solutions and create useful resources that address leading technology topics such as cybersecurity, privacy, cyberinfrastructure, data and analytics, IT services and management, student success, and workforce.
 Learn more about joining or forming a Working Group.

 EDUCAUSE hosts several signature conferences and events each year, and as part of the program development for each event, we recruit volunteers to review event proposals.
 Proposal reviewers spend a few hours during a dedicated time frame to read, rate, and recommend conference session proposals via an online assessment tool.
-Benefits of being a proposal reviewer include:
+If interested in becoming an event proposal reviewer, please complete this form

 Would you like to submit a proposal to present at an EDUCAUSE event?
 Log in or create a profile to subscribe to our emails.
-For each event, we’ll contact our community when the call for proposals is live.
+For each event, we’ll contact our community when the call for proposals is open.

 The EDUCAUSE Ambassador Program helps EDUCAUSE member institutions get the most out of their membership.
 Ambassadors spend 2 to 4 hours per month learning about available resources and engaging colleagues with tools, resources, and discounts beneficial to their roles.
 As an EDUCAUSE Ambassador, you can grow your network and positively impact your institution.
 Please visit the EDUCAUSE Ambassador Program to learn more and apply.